 - Do something familiar – comforts of home from time to time can make you feel better

-- Journal (and then blog) – if you are feeling really down try writing your feelings down in a journal before blogging and potentially offending your new local pals
+- Journal (and then blog) – if you are feeling really down, try writing your feelings down in a journal.
+Do this before blogging, to avoid potentially offending your new local pals